Interior of a modern Massachusetts cannabis lounge with sleek seating and proper ventilation

 You’ll need a special permit or similar municipal approval to allow cannabis use on premises.
 Communities may charge local fees or require hearing.
 If your town bans lounges, applications can be rejected.
 Our Massachusetts cannabis consulting team can guide you through community outreach strategies and presentation of your plans to local officials.

-Can we allow alcohol in a MA cannabis lounge?
+Can we allow alcohol in a Massachusetts cannabis lounge?

 No. Massachusetts explicitly prohibits mixing alcohol and cannabis use.
 No liquor license holder can serve alcohol and cannabis simultaneously.